There are three predefined virtual environments in the Vagrantfile:

 This is the default VM, so you don’t need to specify the

-machine name when running commands like
+development machine name when running commands like

 vagrant up and

-course, you can specify the name if you want to.
+vagrant ssh.
+Of course, you can specify the name if you want to.

 vagrant up vagrant ssh cd /vagrant/securedrop ./manage.py run # run development servers ./manage.py reset # resets the state of the development instance ./manage.py add-admin # create a user to use when logging in to the Journalist Interface pytest -v tests/ # run the unit and functional tests

-The staging environment is almost identical to the production, but the security hardening is weakened slightly to allow direct access (without Tor) to SSH and the web server.
 This is a convenient environment to test how changes work across the full stack.

 You should first bring up the VM required for building the app code Debian packages on the staging machines:

-vagrant up --no-provision build vagrant up /staging/ vagrant ssh app-staging sudo su cd /var/www/securedrop ./manage.py add-admin pytest -v tests/
+make build-debs vagrant up /staging/ vagrant ssh app-staging sudo su cd /var/www/securedrop ./manage.py add-admin pytest -v tests/

 To rebuild the local packages for the app code: